 How to Ship Ball Cards: I have been buying and selling baseball cards pretty heavily over the past couple of years.
 When I was a kid, I was was a big collector well into my high school days, but after almost 25 years, I found an interest in it again.
-This post is about the proper way of shipping a ball card via the postal service.
+This post is about the proper way of how to ship ball cards via the postal service.

-There are two main methods of shipping ball cards, 1) in a bubble mailer and 2) in an envelope.
+There are two main methods on how to ship ball cards, 1) in a bubble mailer and 2) in an envelope.
 In this post, I will detail how I ship in both scenarios.

 Bubble Mailer method: What Do You Need?

 - A Scale – to weigh your shipment which will help determine the cost when you print your shipping label.
 I bought this one at Amazon.

 - Scotch or 3M clear packaging tape – to tape your printed shipping label.